jeanslack/Videomass/features.md

 - Has useful presets to start with.
 - Supports all formats and codecs available with FFmpeg.
 - Displaying information from streams analyzer.
-- Real-time video filters preview.
+- Video filters preview.
-- Three audio normalization modes: Peak, RMS and EBU R128.
+- Three audio normalization modes: PEAK, RMS and EBU-R128.
-- Audio index from videos selectable to apply normalization.
+- Selectable audio indexing to apply audio normalization to videos with multiple audio streams.
-- Setting duration portions for imported files, filters, export and tests.
+- Ability to set a time range and/or a specific duration.

 ## Features with youtube-dl
 - Add multiple URLs simultaneously.